 He is currently working on a book on the use of philosophical aesthetics for thinking about problems of cinema, with a particular focus on camera movement.
 He has also been writing on a range of topics that include: film theory; media theory, film style, and aesthetics; non-fiction films; and American avant-garde cinema.
 He is also co-authoring a book on film and philosophy with Richard Neer.

-Before joining Cinema and Media Studies in Fall 2013, I taught at the University of Pittsburgh for six years.
+Before joining Cinema and Media Studies in Fall 2013, he taught at the University of Pittsburgh.

-“Aesthetic Form and Ethnographic Discourse” in Looking with Robert Gardner, eds.
-William Rothman and Charles Warren (State University of New York Press, forthcoming).
+- “Aesthetic Form and Ethnographic Discourse” in Looking with Robert Gardner, eds.
+Rebecca Meyers, William Rothman, and Charles Warren (State University of New York Press, 2016): 31-48.

-“Beyond Destiny and Design: Camera Movement in Fritz Lang’s German Films” in A Companion to Fritz Lang, ed.
-Joe McElhaney (Blackwell, forthcoming).
+- “Beyond Destiny and Design: Camera Movement in Fritz Lang’s German Films” in A Companion to Fritz Lang, ed.
+Joe McElhaney (Blackwell, 2015): 259-78.

 - “’Play with Danger’: Vernacular Modernism and the Problem of Criticism.”
 New German Critique 122 (Summer 2014): 67-82.